Charles Odegaard: Background

 Odegaard was born in 1911 in Chicago Heights, Illinois to Charles Alfred and Mary Cord Odegaard.
-His maternal grandparents emigrated from Norway in 1880.
+His paternal grandparents emigrated from Norway in 1880.
 The son of the president of a machine tools company, Odegaard grew up on the north side of Chicago.
 While neither parent had finished high school, they encouraged Odegaard's scholastic study and had an extensive library.
 In his autobiography, he says this family environment "preconditioned me for history as a discipline".
 Odegaard graduated from Dartmouth College in 1932 and received his Master's degree and Ph.D from Harvard University in 1933 and 1937, respectively.

 Career

 Odegaard taught history at the University of Illinois at Urbana-Champaign, and then took a leave of absence to serve in the Navy during World War II, earning the rank of lieutenant commander.
 Odegaard returned to academia, first teaching at the University of Illinois, then becoming the Executive Director of the American Council Of Learned Societies.
 In 1953 he became the Dean of Arts and Sciences at the University of Michigan.

 In 1958, Odegaard accepted the presidency of the University of Washington and quickly made changes to remedy perceived complacency in the university's administration.
 Six years after Odegaard arrived, only three of the original fifteen deans remained.
 The university witnessed tremendous growth during Odegaard's tenure with the student population growing from 16,000 to 34,000, 35 new buildings (doubling the square footage of the university), increased investment in the medical school, instituted a vision of building a "community of scholars", and oversaw the growth of the operating budget from $37 million USD in 1958 to over $400 million USD in 1973.